OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ```

 You can display the captured traffic in a human-readable way by using Wireshark.
 It should be investigated what protocols are used and if they are unencrypted.
 It is important to capture all traffic (TCP and UDP), so you should run all possible functions of the tested application after starting intercepting it.

-#### Remediation

-Ensure that sensitive information is being sent via secure channels, using [HttpsURLConnection](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "HttpsURLConnection"), or [SSLSocket](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "SSLSocket") for socket-level communication using TLS.

-Please be aware that `SSLSocket` **does not** verify the hostname.
-The hostname verification should be done by using `getDefaultHostnameVerifier()` with expected hostname.
-A [code example](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Warnings About Using SSLSocket Directly") can be found in the Android developer documentation.

 #### References